 Rossall Beach Residents and Community Group provided an Automatic External Defibrillator (AED) adjacent to the shingle beach at Cleveleys for use by the public.

 Your chance of surviving a heart attack is significantly improved with early CPR and defibrillation and without this, a person’s chance of surviving will decrease by 7-10% for every minute that treatment is delayed.

-The UK Resuscitation Council suggests that a debrillator should be available wherever medical treatment is more than 5 minutes away.
+The UK Resuscitation Council suggests that a defibrillator should be available wherever medical treatment is more than 5 minutes away.
 Our beach is always such an incredibly busy place and next to an area of dense housing, so being able to provide this facility is a wonderful benefit to the many hundreds of visitors and local residents.

 The Rossall Beach Group has worked with the North West Ambulance Service to provide this piece of equipment for use by any member of the public in case of a medical emergency.
-Having dialled 999 for emergency assistance the operator will talk you through the patients condition, and if they decide that treatment is necessary the operator will provide a digital code for the keypad on the bright yellow housing unit, which releases the debrilator for immediate use.
+Having dialled 999 for emergency assistance the operator will talk you through the patient’s condition, and if they decide that treatment is necessary the operator will provide a digital code for the keypad on the bright yellow housing unit, which releases the defibrillator for immediate use.

 Prestigious Queen’s Award for Voluntary Service awarded to Rossall Beach Residents & Community Group